 The disciplinary consequences model used at Cavendish Road State High School follows the same differentiated approach used in the proactive teaching and support of student behavioural expectations.
 The majority of students will be confident and capable of meeting the established expectations of the 5C's that are clear, explicitly taught and practised.
 In-class corrective feedback, sanctions and rule reminders based on the 5C's may be used by teachers to respond to low-level or minor problem behaviours.
 Some students will need additional support, time and opportunities to practise expected behaviours.
 Approximately 15% of the student population may experience difficulty with meeting the stated expectations, and even with focussed teaching, in-class corrective feedback, sanctions and rule reminders continue to display low-level problem behaviour.
-A continued pattern of low-level behaviour can interfere with teaching and learning for the whole class, and a decision may be needed by the class teacher to refer the student to the head of department or school administration team immediately for determination of a disciplinary consequence.
+A continued pattern of low-level behaviour can interfere with teaching and learning for the whole class, and a decision may be needed by the class teacher to refer the student to the Head of Department or school administration team immediately for determination of a disciplinary consequence.
 For a small number of students, approximately 2-5%, a high level of differentiated support or intensive teaching is required to enable them to meet the behavioural expectations.
+This may be needed teaching is required to enable them to meet the behavioural expectations.
 This may be needed throughout the school year on a continuous basis.
 The determination of the need will be made by the principal in consultation with staff and other relevant stakeholders.
 On occasion the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion is necessary as a consequence for the student's behaviour.
 Usually this course of action is only taken when the behaviour is either so serious as to warrant immediate removal of the student for the safety of others, and no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.